Income Tax: What Is It and How Does It Work?

 The Takeaway

 Income taxes are a way for the government to collect revenue from citizens and businesses.
 Besides paying federal income taxes, you may need to also pay state and local taxes.
-There are ways to lower your taxable income, and doing so can result in paying less when the bill comes due or a bigger refund.
-Knowing how to file correctly and on time can help prevent any delays in reimbursement checks, late fees, or penalties.
+There are ways you may be able to lower your taxable income, and doing so may result in paying less in taxes or getting a bigger refund.
+Knowing how to file correctly and on time can help maintain your financial well-being.

 FAQ